 Due to the nature of the historic buildings some may not be accessible to wheelchair users.
 There is a lift in the White Tower.

-Tower of London has not told us if they are fully pushchair friendly.
+No, Tower of London have stated they are not pushchair friendly.

 Assistance/Guide Dogs only.